JereKuusela/valheim-expand_world_prefabs/examples_progression.md

   minAltitude: 100
 # Can only be triggered after killing Moder.
   globalKeys: defeated_dragon
-# Trigger only once.
+# Triggers only once.
-  bannedGlobalKeys: windmill_on_mountain
+  bannedKeys: windmillOnMountain
+  exec: <save_windmillOnMountain_true>
-# Server Devcommands is needed on server for broadcast command.
+# Server Devcommands is needed on server for these commands.
+  commands:
-  command: setkey windmill_on_mountain;event wolves {x} {z};broadcast center "Windmill on a mountain!"
+  - broadcast center "Someone put a windmill on a mountain!"
+  - event wolves {x} {z}
 ```